Unity-Technologies/ml-agents/pettingzoo-unity/README.md

   you follow the API definition for training (access rewards from `env.last()` instead of `env.reward`) and the underlying mechanism shouldn't affect training results.
 - Advanced features in PettingZoo like Parallel API is not guaranteed to work with this wrapper.
+- The environments will automatically reset when it's done, so `env.agent_iter(max_step)` will keep going on until the specified max step is reached (default: `2**63`).
+There is no need to call `env.reset()` except for the very beginning of instantiating an environment.